Luxembourg

 City Introduction

-Cozy Luxembourg is the capital of the country of the same name.
+Luxembourg is the cozy capital of the country of the same name.
 At the strategically important site where Roman trade routes intersected, fortifications have been built ever since the city’s founding on the rocky promontories on the Alzette River.

 Raised across the river are the compact city centers with atmospheric plazas, churches, museums and many places of magnificent views of the river valley to some of the city’s newer neighborhoods.
 This is where you will find, among others, the Luxembourg Grand Duke’s Palace, the city’s cathedral and several atmospheric plazas with Place d’Armes at the forefront.